Auties00/Auties00/README.md

 ## Who am I?

 Hello, my name is Alessandro.
-I'm a developer based in Italy interested mainly in JVM languages, especially Java and Kotlin.
+I'm an 18 year old developer based in Italy interested mainly in JVM languages, especially Java and Kotlin.
 Lately most of my work has been focused around reverse engineering and compilers.
-Check my pinned project to see what I love and follow me to see my next projects take shapes.
+Check my pinned project to see what I love and follow me to see my next projects take shape.
-If you want to help me out, consider becoming a sponsor :)
+If you want to help me out, consider becoming a sponsor to help me reach my goal!

 ## Stack